Course: Cyberpsychology

 Oral exam

 Demonstration of understanding of basic terms and approaches of cyberpsychology during the oral exam.
 Active involvement in the course of teaching.
-As part of the credit, elaboration of a credit short written task.
+As part of the credit for completing a short, practically oriented written assignment, either individually or in groups.

 Recommended literature